 The best way to decide on a cooler, then, is to look up your CPU’s TDP and buy a cooler that can handle that amount of heat.
 This is only if you bought a high-end processor, or if you’re looking to overclock yours.

 How to choose a graphics card:

-Geforce cards can range in performance from can’t-run-Valorant-at-30FPS office-grade GPU’s to the RTX 3090, which is a beast of a graphics card to say the least (It’s the indisputable best consumer-grade card available).
-Meanwhile, Radeon cards mostly fall into the lower-to-mid tier, but offer a better performance-to-cost ratio.
+Nvidia cards can range in performance from can’t-run-Fortnite-at-60FPS office-grade GPU’s to the RTX 4090, which is a beast of a graphics card to say the least (It’s the indisputable best consumer-grade card available).
+Nvidia cards also boast better technologies than AMD, including DLSS and RTX.

 Between these resources, it should be fairly simple to find your ideal graphics card.
 Find the general range in the hierarchy list that you think will give you the performance you need while not exceeding your budget, pick a specific card, and research performance.